adtzlr/felupe/docs/howto/solid.rst

 Solid Mechanics
 ~~~~~~~~~~~~~~~

 The mechanics submodule contains classes for the generation of solid bodies.
-Solid body objects are supported as items of a Step and the Newton-Rhapson procedure.
+Solid body objects are supported as items of a :class:`~felupe.Step` and the :func:`~felupe.newtonrhapson` procedure.

 Solid Body
 ----------